Know your Fanta Pants*:

 Day 3-4 - Kinabatangan River

-Ride a boat along the river, keep an eye out for monkeys, elephants, giant squirrels, macaques and orangutans.
-Stay in a local house for a night.
+Ride a boat along the river, keep an eye out for proboscis monkeys, elephants, giant squirrels, macaques and orangutans.
+Stay in a local house for the night.

 Breakfast | Lunch | Dinner